Cash For Arms

 Want to have your SL8 appraised?
 Send us photos and details and we’ll do it.
 We’ll also make you a sweet offer that you’ll find hard to pass up.

-Better-condition H&K SL8 rifles always do better, price-wise.
+Better-condition H&K SL8 rifles always do better in resale.
 That’s true for nearly every gun.

 Most firearm professionals will charge you a fee for an expert appraisal of your gun’s condition and value.
 We won’t and even allow you to get the appraisal online.